TZstatsADS/Spr2017-proj2-grp10/README.md

 + Filter & Rank——easily discover and compare the universities that meet user's requirements

 Two filter parts.
-One part is the basic filter: they can choose universities based on "Major", "Type of School" and "Type of City".
+One part is the basic filter: the user can choose universities based on "Major", "Type of School" and "Type of City".
 The other part is the advanced filter: they can give their weights to "Academic Performance", "Average Cost", "Earning & Jobs", "Social Security" and "Life Quality", based on how important they think these factors matter to them.

 Two ranking options.
-One option is based on "The 2016 Forbes University Rankings".
+One option is based on the Forbes University Rankings.
 The other one is using the weights the user gave to calculate the rank of these universities - ultimately producing a personalized ranking.

 + Map & Plot——visualization of relevant features of the universities

-Map: Every university that meet users' requirments will show on the map.
-After clicking on the university, the URL of the school will be available as well as the QS rank of the school.
+Map: Every university that meet the user's requirments will show on the map.
+After clicking on the university, both the URL and Forbes rank of the school will be in view.

-Four plots.
-There are four interacitve density plots based on the filtered data.
-They will show the average of "Admission Rate", "Average Cost", "Crime Rate" and "Earnings" of those selected universities.
+Plots: There will be four interacitve density plots based on the filtered data.
+These will show the average of "Admission Rate", "Average Cost", "Crime Rate" and "Earnings" of the selected(filtered) universities.

 ### Outlook